How many bones does a cat have?

 Feet (excluding toes) – Cats have metacarpals in their front legs and metatarsals in their hind legs.
 Each front foot has five metacarpal bones and each hind foot has four metatarsal bones.

-Toes – Cats have five toes (also known as phalanges) on the front (foreleg), one of these toes is the dew claw which sits higher up on the foot, not coming into contact with the ground, and four toes on the rear (hind leg).
+Toes – Cats have five toes (phalanges) on the front (foreleg), one of these toes is the dew claw which sits higher up on the foot and does not come into contact with the ground.
+There are four toes on the rear (hind leg).
 Each cat toe has three bones, the distal, middle and proximal phalange.
-The cat’s claw is attached to the proximal phalange.
-Cats are digitigrade, meaning they actually walk on their toe (unlike humans who walk on the flat of the foot).
-When a cat is declawed, the claw along with the proximal phalange are amputated.
+The cat’s claw is attached to the distal phalange.
+Cats are digitigrade, which means walk on their toe (unlike humans who walk on the flat of the foot).
+When a cat is declawed, the claw along with the distal phalange are amputated.
 Some cats have additional toes, known as polydactyly (or Hemingway cats).
 Certain breeds are more prone to this including Maine Coons and Bobcats.

 Tail – The final section of the vertebrae, the cat’s tail consists of between 20 and 23 bones.